Avivbens/alfred-engage-contact/README.md

 ## Usage

-Search contacts via the keyword `c<RELATED_APP>`.
+Search contacts via the keyword `ec<RELATED_APP>`.
-A list of all mathced contacts will be displayed, and you can select a contact by pressing `Enter`.
+A list of all matched contacts will be displayed, and you can select a contact by pressing `Enter`.

 ### Supported Apps